Mr-Milk/SpatialTis/docs/source/about/implementation.rst

 -------------------------------------------

 This method tells you the dependency and correlation between markers and its neighbor cell/markers.
-The dependency is calculated by building a gradiant boosting tree (in here XGBoost) to determine the feature importance.
+The dependency is calculated by building a gradiant boosting tree (in here LightGBM) to determine the feature importance.
 And the the spearman correlation is calculated.